Philip Sansom: Post Second World War

 Sansom's problems with the state did not finish with his release from prison.
 On the day before his release he was served with a notice requiring him to attend at 9 o'clock the following morning, within an hour of his release, for a medical examination for the army.
 On 18 January 1946 the Freedom Press Defence Committee circulated a letter which was signed by George Orwell and twenty-five public figures requesting that the ministers responsible correct the injustice of his call-up for military service.
+(Note: The letter is reprinted in Orwell 1998.)
 The letter was published on 18 January 1946 in the Manchester Guardian, Peace News and Tribune, on 21 January by the Daily Herald, on 26 January by Freedom and in the February/March issue of the bulletin of the Freedom Press Defence Committee.

 On 22 February 1946, Tribune published the following letter by Sansom:

-'It has been said that the price of Freedom is eternal vigilance and it is certainly true that if ever vigilance was responsible for any man's freedom it is for mine at the present moment.
+"It has been said that the price of Freedom is eternal vigilance and it is certainly true that if ever vigilance was responsible for any man's freedom it is for mine at the present moment.
 For it is clearly as a direct result of the protest made by the Freedom Defence Committee in the form of a letter published by you (Jan.
 18. 1946), that the Home Secretary ordered my immediate release from prison last week (Feb.
 11).

-I am therefore writing to thank you for giving space to the publication of the disturbing circumstances surrounding my prosecution and to be asked to be allowed to express through your columns my hearfelt gratitude to the Committtee and the twenty-six signatories of the letter for so willingly giving their support in my defence.'
+blockquote|I am therefore writing to thank you for giving space to the publication of the disturbing circumstances surrounding my prosecution and to be asked to be allowed to express through your columns my hearfelt gratitude to the Committtee and the twenty-six signatories of the letter for so willingly giving their support in my defence."
+(Note: The letter is reprinted in Orwell 1998.)